 During the rule of Lord Protector Oliver Cromwell all horse racing was banned and most horses requisitioned by the state; putting a strain on the first ventures into breeding which began in the 17th and 18th century.
 Thankfully, Cromwell did not hold the reigns for too long and was succeeded by King Charles II, who immediately established the coveted price of the Newmarket Town Plate, which was to be competed for in an annual race.
 A British horse racing fixture which remains to the present day.

 In the 18th century, when the British passion of creating thoroughbred horses was well incited, Queen Anne - blessed with a keen interest in horses - called into existence the Ascot Racecourse.
 The first meeting on her pet-track was 'Her Majesty's Plate' on 11th August 1711, with a purse of an impressive 100 guineas.
-In the same year she also founded a true cornerstone of British horse racing, the Royal Ascot.
+In the same year she also founded a true cornerstone of British horse racing, Royal Ascot.
 This annual event is a highlight in the British social calendar, requiring strict dress-codes to be respected and conducted with the height of sporting spirit.
-To this day the Royal Ascot is such a famous fixture that over 300.000 spectators make their way to Berkshire every year to attend, making it the most-visited race in Europe.
-The opening race of the Royal Ascot is fondly named after the founder herself, the Queen Anne Stakes
+To this day the Royal Ascot is such a famous fixture that over 300,000 spectators make their way to Berkshire every year to attend, making it the most-visited race in Europe.
+The opening race of Royal Ascot is fondly named after the founder herself, the Queen Anne Stakes.

-In 1740 parliament attempted to put a damper on the flourishing British horse racing industry, introducing an act to restrain and prevent the rising interest in the sport.
+In 1740 parliament attempted to put a dampener on the flourishing British horse racing industry, introducing an act to restrain and prevent the rising interest in the sport.
 As one can easily imagine this statute fell on deaf ears with the racing-mad British.
 However, some of them did agree that the British horse racing scene was in need of a slight overhaul.